-• When the board determines that the study as written provides adequate protections, the Board Action indicates the study is approved (with no further changes).
+- When the board determines that the study as written provides adequate protections, the Board Action indicates the study is approved (with no further changes). - When the board finds that the application is acceptable, however minor to moderate modifications to the study are necessary to fully address the criteria for approval, the correspondence (attached to the Board Action) indicates the board approved the study pending modifications.

-- When the board finds that the application is acceptable, however minor to moderate modifications to the study are necessary to fully address the criteria for approval, the correspondence (attached to the Board Action) indicates the board approved the study pending modifications. - When a study is approved pending modifications, the NTR IRB staff composes correspondence describing members' comments and concerns and forwards it to the Principal Investigator after the IRB meeting, as soon as possible.
-The investigator's response to the correspondence is then reviewed by the Chair/Vice Chair or designee. - Correspondence indicates when the board previously agreed that a response may be evaluated by a designated reviewer.
+- When a study is approved pending modifications, the NTR IRB staff composes correspondence describing members' comments and concerns and forwards it to the Principal Investigator after the IRB meeting, as soon as possible. - Once the investigator responds to the IRB's comments/conditions, the investigator's response to the correspondence is then reviewed by the IRB Chair/Vice Chair or designated IRB member to ensure the minor modifications or prescriptive changes or requirements from the Board have been addressed. - Correspondence indicates when the board previously agreed that a response may be evaluated by a designated reviewer.
 The investigator's response should be returned to a full board meeting if it fails to adequately address the modifications requested by the IRB.
 NTR IRB staff may request additional correspondence identifying outstanding concerns.
 If the response from the investigator is inadequate, unacceptable, or raises new concerns, the study will be returned to the full IRB for further adjudication at the next possible IRB meeting.
-Correspondence sent to the investigator will indicate these decisions. - If the board has serious concerns about the study, or if significant modifications are required to ensure protection of human subjects, or is unable to initiate a discussion of a study due to lack of time or other circumstances, the board will defer a vote on the approval of the study until additional information is obtained from the investigator.
+Correspondence sent to the investigator will indicate these decisions. - Note that the date of approval of the study will be the date the modifications/conditions were determined to be made/met. - If the board has serious concerns about the study, or if significant modifications are required to ensure protection of human subjects, or is unable to initiate a discussion of a study due to lack of time or other circumstances, the board will defer a vote on the approval of the study until additional information is obtained from the investigator.
 Correspondence sent to the investigator will indicate this decision. - When the application describes research activities that may pose significant concerns for human subject safety with minimal prospect of benefit, or the potential risk/benefit ratio is deemed to be unfavorable, the correspondence indicates the board's decision to disapprove the study.
 The Investigator will have the opportunity to respond to the board in person or in writing.